qingyuanzhao/bets.covid19/README.md

-# An early analysis of the COVID-19 pandemic
+# An analysis of the initial COVID-19 outbreak

 ## Dataset